• Products

 When Can I Enroll?

-If you missed signing up, you can enroll in Part A, Part B, or both between January 1 and March 31.
-The enrollment period for Medicare Advantage (Part C) and Part D is April 1 through June 30.
-To change a plan, the window opens October 15 and runs until December 7 every year.
+If you missed the Initial Enrollment Period, you can enroll in Part A, Part B, or both between January 1 and March 31.
+The enrollment window for Part C and Part D—both for new enrollees and current participants wishing to switch plans or change coverage—opens October 15 and runs until December 7 every year.

 Be aware: Penalties may apply for late enrollment or if you miss your initial enrollment window.

-If you’re working beyond age 65 and are covered by your company’s insurance, you may be able to put off enrolling in Part B without facing penalties.
+However, individuals who continue working past age 65 and are covered by their employer’s health insurance may be able to delay Part B enrollment without incurring penalties.

 How Does a Medicare Supplement Insurance Plan Fit?